lovedota/angular-2-sample-01/README.md

 # App01

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli).

+## Description

+- This app is using Angular 2.1.0
+- This app is using modules separation approach (ngModules import module)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.